Jarred-Sumner/git-peek/README.md

                          you'll want to set this manually. but it will try to infer from the input by default.

+    -d                   [default: false] Ask the GitHub API for the default_branch to clone.

     -h, --help           show CLI help

   ENVIRONMENT VARIABLES: